The Living Legacy Project - Celia Haig-Brown

-The Living Legacy Project will examine the ongoing influence of Roderick and Ann Haig-Brown through the work of Celia Haig-Brown and family.
-From November 2024 to April 2025, Celia will return to the Haig-Brown House to work closely with the Museum in addressing the various aspects of a ‘Living Legacy’.
+The Living Legacy Project examines the ongoing influence of Roderick and Ann Haig-Brown through the work of Celia Haig-Brown and family.

-How to Apply to the Writer in Residence Program
+Writer in Residence Program Returns in 2025

-The next intake for applicants will be Fall 2024 with a deadline for applications of March 31, 2025.
+The next intake for applicants will be Fall 2024/2025 with a deadline for applications of March 31, 2025.

 The residency entails spending the winter months (or a portion thereof) living in the Haig-Brown Heritage House.